 they're already accustomed to it anyway, and if the code runs at all,

 they know how to use it.
 It doesn't even matter, for them, if the

 undocumented; they're already familiar with that too.

-Newcomers, on the other hand, need these things.
+Newcomers, on the other hand, need all these things.
 Fortunately, they don't need them all at once.
 It's not necessary for you to provide every possible resource before taking a project public.
 In a perfect world, perhaps, every new open source project would start out life with a thorough design document, a complete user manual (with special markings for features planned but not yet implemented), beautifully and portably packaged code, capable of running on any computing platform, and so on.
-In reality, taking care of all these loose ends would be prohibitively time-consuming, and anyway, it's work that one can reasonably hope volunteers will help with once the project is under way.
+In reality, taking care of all these loose ends would be prohibitively time-consuming, and anyway, it's work that one can reasonably hope others will help with once the project is under way.

 What is necessary, however, is that enough investment be put into presentation that newcomers can get past the initial obstacle of unfamiliarity.
 Think of it as the first step in a bootstrapping process, to bring the project to a kind of minimum activation energy.
 I've heard this threshold called the hacktivation energy: the amount of energy a newcomer must put in before she starts getting something back.
 The lower a project's hacktivation energy, the better.
 Your first task is bring the hacktivation energy down to a level that encourages people to get involved.

 Each of the following subsections describes one important aspect of starting a new project.
 They are presented roughly in the order that a new visitor would encounter them, though of course the order in which you actually implement them might be different.
 You can treat them as a checklist.
 When starting a project, just go down the list and make sure you've got each item covered, or at least that you're comfortable with the potential consequences if you've left one out.